Powered by the best in education & journalism

 The Theme

 You are an FT columnist, in an era of continuous conflict.
-You are asked to write an article about conflict, and this can take various forms (see potential topics below).
-In your article, make sure to thoroughly analyze the conflict presented, as well as critically examine/propose a way of resolving it.
+You are asked to write an article about conflict, which can take various forms (see potential topics below).
+In your article, you should thoroughly analyse the conflict at hand while also critically examining it and proposing a way to resolve it, drawing from pertinent, sourced evidence.

 So...Why Participate?